SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 > trial found __around 80% efficacy among compliant subjects__, and the one SARS household
 > study of sufficient power found 70% efficacy for protecting the wearer.

 Wearing a mask _properly_ means _over your nose too_.
-In the words of Andrew Cuomo, if you wear the mask under your nose, "That's not a mask.
+In the words of NY Gov Andrew Cuomo, if you wear the mask under your nose, "That's not a mask.
 That's a chin strap.
 Nobody told you to wear a chin strap."
 Don't be a dope about this.